 Not only do you need an ISBN for your book in Australia, but you’ll also need one for each of its formats, including ebooks, paperbacks, and hardcovers!

-When you release a new book, you’ll need one for each format.
+When you release a new book, you’ll need an International Standard Book Number for each format.
 This includes the ebook, paperback, hardcover, or audiobook.
 That’s four in total if you plan on publishing multiple formats of your book.
+International Standard Book Numbers apply to all formats of a book.

-Remember, always lock in your title before assigning the information to your ISBNs, as it can be difficult to change or edit your information once it has been assigned.
+Remember, always lock in your title before assigning the information to your ISBNs.
+It can be challenging to update your information once the International Standard Book Number has been assigned.
 The last thing you want to do is change numbers or titles and waste money buying new ones.
-You can always keep a list of the ISBNs, and once the book has been finalized, go back and complete all the information on the ISBN registrations, such as title, published date, price, formats, etc.
+You can always keep a list of ISBNs and which formats they apply to.
+Once the book is finalized, go back and complete all information in the ISBN registrations.
+This includes the title, publication date, price, formats, and other details.

 So, What Role Does Your ISBN Play, and What’s Its Purpose?